abhinav3632/traveljot/README.md

 Traveljot is a travel log app that provides an easy and interactive way for users to add their memories to specific locations on a map.
 TravelJot is one such travel log app that provides users with a range of features for managing their travel experiences efficiently.

-##Go to the backend branch for the server side code.
-Main branch contains client side code only.
+## Go to backend branch for server side code.
+Main branch contains only the front-end code.

 ## Authors